YARN.SCHOOL

 Shuttle riders will head out after lunch, and Dye Lab students will relax or spin until 2pm.

-Adrian leads the Dye Lab from 2-6pm.
+Adrian leads the Dye Lab add-on from 2-6pm.

 After dinner, spin, knit, card, or just relax.